Mitchell Marner Game Preview: Maple Leafs vs. Rangers

 Marner Season Stats Insights

-- In seven of 25 games this year, Marner has scored a goal, and he has one game with multiple goals.
+- Marner has scored a goal in a game 10 times this year over 28 games played, with multiple goals in two of those contests.

-- In 16 of 25 games this year, Marner has recorded a point, and five of those games included multiple points.
+- Marner has a point in 19 games this season (out of 28), including multiple points eight times.

-- Marner has an assist in 11 of 25 games played this season, including multiple assists four times.
+- Marner has an assist in 13 of 28 games played this season, including multiple assists five times.

-- The implied probability is 71.4% that Marner hits the over on his points over/under based on the odds.
+- Marner's implied probability to go over his point total is 70.4% based on the odds.

-- There is an implied probability of 57.1% of Marner going over his assist prop bet, considering the moneyline odds.
+- Marner has an implied probability of 57.1% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.